-2.2.9 Control reserves and certain unvested facilities
+2.2.9 Control of roads, reserves and certain unvested facilities

-Head of power to Delegate: Power that enables a delegation to be made Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Express Power or Duty Delegated: Local Government Act 1995: s.3.53(3) Control of certain unvested facilities s.3.54(1) Reserves under control of local government Function: This is a precis only.
+Head of power to Delegate: Power that enables a delegation to be made Express Power or Duty Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Local Government Act 1995: Delegated: s.3.53(3) Control of certain unvested facilities s.3.54(1) Reserves under control of local government s3.51(3) & (4) Affected owners to be notified of certain proposals Land Administration Act 1997 s46 Care, control and management of reserves s55(2) Property in and management etc. of roads Function: This is a precis only.
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
 Authority to agree the method for control and management of an unvested facility which is partially within 2 or more local government districts. [s.3.53(3)].
 Authority to do anything for the purpose of controlling and managing land under the control and management of the City that the City could do under s.5 of the Parks and Reserves Act 1895. [s.3.54(1)].
+Authority to do anything for the purpose of care, control and management of a road in the district, subject to the Main Roads Act 1939 and Public Works Act 1902.
+Authority to give notice of a proposal, invite submissions and consider those submissions before fixing, altering or realigning a public thoroughfare or draining water onto adjoining land.
+Authority for signing of planning applications and building permits as the owner relating to City facilities, infrastructure and land.
 Council Conditions on this Delegation: Limited to matters where the financial implications do not exceed a relevant and current budget allocation and which do not create a financial liability in future budgets.
 Express Power to Sub- Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees